iddqd-uk/cluster-playbook/README.md

 $ ansible-playbook ./site.yml -i ./inventory/prod  # for production
 ```

-> ⚠ Some services bind on all interfaces (`0.0.0.0`), so you should protect them with firewall rules, or use an external firewall!
+> :warning: Some services bind on all interfaces (`0.0.0.0`), so you should protect them with firewall rules, or use an external firewall!

 ### Secrets